magesh-jit/software_documents-projects/README.md

 Knowledgeable in Jenkins for continuous integration and automation of testing processes.

+SQL: Proficient in SQL with a strong foundation acquired through self-study, including learning from reputable sources such as W3Schools.
+Skilled in database design, querying, and data manipulation.

 Familiarity with Git and GitHub for version control and repository management.

 Utilized Google Sheets for tracking and collaborating on bug reports.